 A Lifetime ISA is not for everyone.
-If you withdraw money before age 60, other than to purchase your first home, you will pay a government withdrawal charge of 25%.
+If you withdraw money before age 60, other than to purchase your first home, you will pay a government withdrawal charge of 20% (25% from April 2021).
 This may mean you get back less from your LISA than you paid in.
 Also, if you choose to save in a Lifetime ISA instead of enrolling in, or contributing to, your workplace pension scheme you will miss out on the benefit of your employer's contributions to that scheme and your current and future entitlement to means tested benefits may be affected.